 - DNS Queries while connected

 This is reassuring.
-It suggests that TunnelBear doesn’t collect the kind of in-depth personal data that could be used to trace specific torrent downloads.
+It suggests that TunnelBear doesn’t collect the kind of in-depth personal data that could help trace specific torrent downloads.

-The company is clear about providing “personal data” upon receipt of a subpoena or valid warrant.
+The company is clear about providing “personal data” upon receiving a subpoena or valid warrant.
 But what does this personal data contain, and can it link you to torrenting activity?

 Personal data according to TunnelBear